tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 [Lines 169-176](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/contracts/WeatherInsurance.sol#L169-L176) `remove()` is a helper method to remove an `Insurance` from the `_insurances` array.

 Notice that many methods should be `private` when deploying to a public chain, it's just that in order to test them from Javascript code they should be visible.
 So in a real-world situation, you would mark them `private` after testing and before deployment.

+### Testing the contract

+Testing is an essential part of smart contracts development, more so that it's difficult to update a contract once it's deployed.
+We'll use Ethers and Chai libraries to interact with the contract and test it, respectively.

+Let's go through the [weather-insurance-test.js](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js) file.

+[Line 4](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js#L4) We refactor contract creation to a separate function, we'll use it everywhere later.
+Notices that it deploys the contract with 0.1 ETH by default.

+[Lines 11-18](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js#L11-L18) Make sure that contract gets deployed with the initial value we specify.

+[Lines 20-48](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js#L20-L48) Make sure that temperatures get shifted.

+[Lines 50-87](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js#L50-L87) Make sure that payment conditions are triggered.

+[Lines 89-136](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js#L89-L136) Make sure that settlement is paid.

+[Lines 138-162](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js#L138-L162) Make sure temperatures get updated for multiple insurances.

+[Lines 164-191](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js#L164-L191) Make sure clients can have one and only one insurance, bought at a price greater than the minimum specified.